Oregon Ballot Measure 5: Lasting effects and subsequent legislation

-The measure has remained controversial since its passage.
-Oregon remains one of only five states without a sales tax, the others being Alaska, Delaware, Montana, and New Hampshire.
+The measure has remained controversial ever since its passage.
+Oregon remains one of only five states without a state-level sales tax, the others being Alaska, Delaware, Montana, and New Hampshire.
 Furthermore, the measure is blamed for cuts in school programs, the budget crises of 2002 and 2003 and cuts to statewide public safety programs, including deep cuts to the Oregon State Police which never fully recovered from 50% staffing reductions.
 Many critics say that then-Governor Barbara Roberts' warning that Measure 5's passage would lead to massive chaos has been borne out.
 Supporters defend the measure as necessary to curb government spending excesses.

 Measure 5 was followed up with Measure 47 in 1996 and Measure 50 in 1997.
 Measure 47 limited the growth of a property's assessed value to 3% maximum per year to combat local governments' raising assessed values to make up the difference in the rate they could charge.
 Measure 50 clarified that measure.